 This course is also not a therapy or support group, rather it is an education course.
 Course participants receive a copy of the MHFA Manual to keep and a Certificate of Completion, provided they attend all sessions of the training.

 - Provide mental health first aid to a person who is developing a mental health problem,

 or who is in a mental health crisis, until appropriate professional treatment is received

 - Develop knowledge on common mental health conditions, including signs

 and symptoms and appropriate interventions, including evidence-based treatment options.

-Instructor lead component of this course may run over 2 non-consecutive days on the dates & times listed below.
+Instructor lead component of this course runs over 2 non-consecutive days via Zoom.